THE ALMOST SECRET WEDDING

 As she looked around, she noticed a stone chest.
-Being curious, she didn’t think twice and went to open it.
+Being a curious girl, she didn’t think twice and went to open it.
 It wasn’t easy to lift the stone lid, but she took all her energy out and opened it.
-A very intense, bright light came outside of the chest.
+A very intense, bright light came out of the chest.
 Kate felt almost hypnotized by the shine.

 She really wanted to put her hand inside and discover what was the chest hiding, but she knew it wasn’t right and closed the lid.

-Kate walked around the room and saw a pile of golden coins on the ground right in front of her.
+Kate walked around the room and noticed a pile of golden coins on the ground right in front of her.
 When she tried to pick one of them, the coins suddenly disappeared.
-I must have hallucinations, Kate thought to herself, maybe I should return to David and drink some water.
+I must be having hallucinations, Kate thought to herself, I should return to David and drink some water.